Baidoa: Early Modern

 Baidoa was captured by Sultan Ibrahim Adeer who defeated the Madanle section of Ajuran and expelled them from the region.
 The city population was eventually replaced by Mirifle and the city reached its golden age under Geledi Sultanate rule.
 It was crossroads of caravan trade.
 Baidoa city was surrounded with large walls with one fortified gate.
 It attracted many merchants and farmers from the benadir coast to settle in what came to be known as (Buula Benadir) (the Benadir quarter).
 Menelik II of Ethiopia invaded Baidoa in the late 19th century, but was pushed back under Sultan Osman Ahmed rule.

 Colonial Period

-The Italians occupied the city in July, 1913.
-During the British military occupation (1941-1950), the Bardaale Quarter, where Somali clients and employees of the British lived, was the stronghold of the Somali Youth League; the rest of the city was held by the members of the Hizbiya Digil-Mirifle.
+The Italians occupied the city in July 1913.
+During the British military occupation (1941–1950), the Bardaale Quarter, where Somali clients and employees of the British lived, was the stronghold of the Somali Youth League; the rest of the city was held by the members of the Hizbiya Digil-Mirifle.

 Modern

-With an agropastoral economy, common livestock include goats and camels, with the main agricultural produce being sorghum.
-Pre Civil war Bay state was home to the largest camel population in Somalia, with above 1.3 million camels.
+With an agro-pastoral economy, common livestock include goats and camels, with the main agricultural produce being sorghum.
+Pre-civil war Bay state was home to the largest camel population in Somalia, with above 1.3 million camels.
 Post independence, Baidoa would attract many international projects such as the Bay Agricultural Development Project.